mbasaglia/glaxnimate/docs/docs/manual/ui/dialogs.md

 * Smoothness - A value of 0% will create polygons, a value of 100% will avoid any sharp corners
 * Minimum Area - If a region with the same color doesn't have more than these many pixels, it will be discarder.
 Useful to remove speckles.

+### Preview

+The right half of the dialog shows a preview of the operation.

+Since tracing might be slow, you need to press *Update* for the preview to be updated.

+The slider below the preview area shows the tracing result side by side with the original image.
+The area to the left of the slider marker shows the trace result, while the area to the right shows the original image.
+By default the slider is all the way to the right, only revealing the trace result.